-Conduct a review of university policies and regulations governing student life in the area of Student Services as stated in the Student Handbook and other university publications, and make recommendations to the vice president for student services for possible needed changes and revisions.
+- 1. Conduct a review of university policies and regulations governing student life in the area of Student Affairs as stated in the Student Handbook and other university publications, and make recommendations to the Vice President for Student Affairs for possible needed changes and revisions. - Review any proposed changes in Student Affairs policies and regulations submitted by the Student Government Association or the Faculty Senate, and make recommendations to the Vice President for Student Affairs when such changes are feasible and constructive.

-- Review any proposed changes in Student Services policies and regulations submitted by the Student Government Association or the Faculty Senate, and make recommendations to the vice president for student services when such changes are feasible and constructive. - 3.
-Establish and administer all policies that govern the functioning of UCA organizations. - Assist student organizations to fulfill their purposes and to function effectively.
+- 3. Establish and administer all policies that govern the functioning of UCA organizations. - 4.
+Assist student organizations to fulfill their purposes and to function effectively.